Meet Our Team

 401-785-2320 ext.
 222

 Juan Carter is the Director of our Nonviolence Streetworker Outreach Team.
-Born and raised in Providence in a housing complex known as Lockwood Plaza.
-From the late 80s to the early 2000s, the neighborhood was known for drug dealing and street violence.
+Born and raised in Providence in a housing complex known as Lockwood Plaza, from the late 80s to the early 2000s, the neighborhood was known for drug dealing and street violence.
 Growing up in a two parent household with an older sister; there were lots of positive supports.
-Sports were a tool, basketball specifically to keep Juan from off the street corners and being influenced by drug dealing and violence.
-Basketball led him to travel the country playing AAU, also high school and collegiately.
-In 2007, a young man was killed and Juan came to the hospital to realize that the man was the brother of his friend who was killed in 1998.
-Another close friend of Juan’s was killed in 2003 because of a very historical street feud in Providence that had him conflicted with doing what’s right or getting revenge for his friend.
+Sports was a tool, basketball specifically to keep Juan from being influenced by drug dealing and violence.
+Basketball led him to travel the country playing AAU, then in high school and college.
+In 2007, a friend of Juan’s was killed.
+While at the hospital, he came to find that the man was the brother of another friend who was killed in 1998.
+Yet another close friend of Juan’s was killed in 2003 because of a historical street feud in Providence.
+That feud found him caught between doing what was right or getting revenge for his friend.
 Instead of becoming involved in gang violence, Juan wanted to become a positive role model in the community, coaching basketball.
 Some years later, realizing many of the young men he coached later became victims or perpetrators of violence, he decided he needed to be more active in the Providence community.

-That’ when he joined ISPN a Streetworker.
-Now Juan directs our team of streetworkers and reentry services.
-He trains and guides a team of outreach professionals who are familiar with street dynamics of youth crews and gangs, in ways that help gather information and understand the conflict dynamics in given environment, control rumors, reduce retaliation, prevent conflict from erupting, communicate nonviolent messages to active crew members, and when possible connect them to positive skill-based and mentoring outlets.
+That’s when he joined ISPN as a Streetworker.
+Now Juan directs our team of streetworkers and reentry service programs.
+He trains and guides a team of outreach professionals who are familiar with the street dynamics of youth crews and gangs.
+He works alongside his street team to help gather information and understand the conflicts.
+He helps to gauge the environment, control rumors, reduce retaliation, prevent conflict from erupting, communicate nonviolent messages to active crew members, and when possible connect them to positive skill-based and mentoring outlets.
 He also trains other outreach teams across the nation in the Nonviolence Street Outreach model.
 An active community member for 13 years, Juan coaches the 14u Boys basketball team at the John Rollins Recreation Center during the Fall and Winter months.
-He is also President of A Sweet Creation, a community organization focusing on empowering young at-risk women and serves as Co Advisor of the Youth and College Division of the National Association for the Advancement of Colored People (NAACP) at the Providence Branch in Rhode Island.
+He is also President of A Sweet Creation, a community organization focusing on empowering young at-risk women and serves as Co Advisor of the Youth and College Division of the National Association for the Advancement of Colored People (NAACP) Providence Branch.

 Celeste Jeffrey, Director, Employment Services